Stefan Hippe: Life

 Born in Nuremberg, Hippe received his first accordion lessons from Herbert Bausewein in 1974 and his first composition lessons from Hans-Ludwig Schilling in 1981.
-At the Hochschule für Musik Nürnberg he studied accordion with Willi Münch and Irene Kauper, then composition at the Hochschule für Musik Würzburg with Bertold Hummel and Heinz Winbeck and conducting with Günther Wich.
+At the Hochschule für Musik Nürnberg he studied accordion with Willi Münch and Irene Kauper, then composition at the Hochschule für Musik Würzburg with Bertold Hummel and Heinz Winbeck and conducting with Günter Wich.
 Since 1999, he has taught at the Nuremberg Music School, and from 2004 to 2007 at the University of Erlangen–Nuremberg.
 Since 2015, he has been a lecturer among others for conducting at the Hohner-Konservatorium in Trossingen.
 As a composer and soloist, Hippe among others works with the Nürnberg Accordion Orchestra, the Ensemble Kontraste and the Staatstheater Nürnberg.
 With the soprano Irene Kurka he founded the duo Soprakkordeon in 2000.
 Furthermore, he is the principal conductor of the Bundesakkordeonorchester (BuAkkO), a project and selection orchestra founded in 2010 and sponsored by the Deutscher Harmonika-Verband.